 Do You Know the Real History of Thanksgiving?

-I often tell readers it is the one day of the year when you get a taste of what it would be like to be a professional cook.
-You may be cooking for ten or more people tomorrow but imagine cooking for ten times that many six days a week.
+I often remind readers that Thanksgiving gives a glimpse into the life of a professional cook.
+If you’re cooking for ten or more tomorrow, imagine preparing meals for ten times that many people six days a week.

 The Real Thanksgiving Story

-Most of us associate Thanksgiving with one big meal presented to the starving Puritans by the native people.
-According to popular legend, these generous hosts brought wild game and shared their food - and knowledge - with the newcomers.
+Most of us think of Thanksgiving as a single meal shared between starving Puritans and generous Native Americans.
+The popular story tells us these kind hosts brought wild game and shared their food and survival knowledge with the settlers.

 Today's Thanksgiving Story

-At its core, the Thanksgiving myth is one that almost anyone can relate to during the holiday season.
-It doesn't matter which story you want to believe: the early marketing ploy, the goodwill of two cultures coming together, or the antagonism of settlers taking over land that isn't theirs.
+At its heart, the Thanksgiving story resonates deeply during the holiday season.
+It doesn’t matter which version you embrace—the marketing ploy, the goodwill of two cultures coming together, or the struggles of settlers taking land that wasn’t theirs.

 Happy Thanksgiving, and Good Eating!